jasminsoftware/Resources/code-samples/JasminIntegrationSample/README.md

 In order to be all to run tha sample you'll need to have :
 * Visual Studio
 * Nuget
-* A clientid and clientsecret (registered application)
+* A Client Id and Client Secret (a registered application)
-* A JASMIN account and subscription (sample DEMO subscription will do).
+* A JASMIN account and subscription (a sample DEMO subscription will do).
+* The registred application must be granted access to the subscription in use

+_Additional TIPs (for those using a Mac)_
+* By default VS for Mac uses Application Output panel to simulate the console.
+You should use an external console, to ensure proper key handling for this sample.

+    > To do that, open "Project Options", and go to "Run > Configurations > Default" and check the box before "Run on external console".

+* Make sure you Terminal colors are the right ones for you.

+    > You can change them using, "Terminal Menu > Preferences > Profiles" - we recomend you to select "Pro".

 #### Running the sample